-Moroccan pastries are small, bite size gems of deliciousness.
+Moroccan pastries, like ghriba, are small, bite size gems of deliciousness.
 Most have nuts, usually almonds, honey, and powdered sugar.
 Sadly, the majority also have wheat making them off-limits for us.
 Ramadan is right around the corner and I have been re-making all of our favorite treats into gluten-free replicas.
 Are you ready for a ghriba-a-palooza?
 I’ve created four new ghriba recipes that I’ll be sharing over the next few days.
 I think you’ll have a hard time choosing your favorite!

 What is a ghriba?

 Ghriba are one of the most well known Moroccan cookies.
 They are easily identified because of their cracked surface – a must in ghriba making.
 They tend to be a bit crunchy on the outside but chewy inside.
 Most of the time they’re made with almonds, but can be made with walnuts, peanuts, really any kind of nut.
 When I started developing a recipe for gluten-free ghriba I first looked to traditional recipes.
 There are some gluten-free recipes that exist but I find it easier to try and convert from a recipe with gluten to gluten-free.
 The problem here was there are a lot of different ways people make ghriba!
 Some used butter, some oil.
 Some caster sugar, and some powdered sugar.
 Some used semolina, or white flour, or coconut.
 Some people make ghriba and put jam in them, like thumbprint cookies.
 Basically there was no real base recipe to start from.
 Maybe that’s a good thing?

 I came up with four new kinds of ghriba – all of them are gluten free.